danielabar/meblog/src/markdown/reflections-on-effective-teams.md

 It can be tempting to add more developers to a project thinking that productivity will improve linearly.
 For example if one developer can complete one feature per week, then adding 9 more developers will result in 9 features completed per week.
 However, 9 developers plus a PM and designer makes 11 team members, which translates to an astonishing 55 lines of communication!
 What's more likely is people end up stepping on each other's toes attempting to modify the same area of the code for different reasons, or spending the majority of their time in meetings trying to co-ordinate rather than hands-on building software.
 This is explained by [Brook's Law](https://en.wikipedia.org/wiki/Brooks%27s_law) which observes that adding people to a software project that is behind schedule delays it even longer.

 There's a little more nuance here in that it varies with the surface area of the project.
-A large project could potentially support a few more developers, if the areas that need to be developed in parallel are independent of each other, and there's thorough, up-to-date engineering documentation that allows new developers to [onboard](../about-those-docs#readmemd-project-setup) independently.
+A large project could potentially support a few more developers, if the areas that need to be developed in parallel are independent of each other, and there's thorough, up-to-date engineering documentation that allows developers to [onboard](../about-those-docs#readmemd-project-setup) independently.

 ## Do the Simplest Thing That Works